 3. Continued Enrollment During Appeal

 a.
-If the sanction being appealed includes suspension or dismissal from the College, the student will not take part in any College function except scheduled classes while the appeal is pending without the written permission of the Dean of Students.
+If the sanction being appealed includes suspension or dismissal from the College, the student will not take part in any university function except scheduled classes while the appeal is pending without the written permission of the Dean of Students.
 Where appropriate, the Dean also may restrict the student from parts of the campus or specific functions or activities during the appeal period.

 b.
 In those cases where the Dean determines that the continued presence of the student constitutes a risk to the educational process, to him/herself, or to the safety of others, the Dean may prohibit the student from attending classes until the appeal is complete.